HortonworksUniversity/Essentials/README.md

 [Hortonworks Sandbox](http://hortonworks.com/products/hortonworks-sandbox/ "Hortonworks Sandbox") is utilized.
 See [Sandbox Setup](./demos/SandboxSetup.md) for specific setup and configuration details regarding this course.

+_The target audience for this repo is the instructors themselves to provide them with guidance for presenting these demos to a live audience, but all are welcome to utilize and feedback (and fixes via pull requests) is surely appreciated._

 ## The Demonstrations